jgadekAddAstra/codeswholesale-extension-framework/README.md

-# CodesWholesale Extension Framework
+# codeswholesale-extension-framework
-The CodesWholesale Extension Framework is simple package of logic to CodesWholesales Plugins.
+The CodesWholesale Extension Framework